wangyz1999/resume-web/content/project/pathfinding-robot/index.md

 ---
 title: Pathfinding Delivery Robot with Robotic Arm
+subtitle: Simulating a Roomba robot traverse through a maze for delivery
 summary: Simulating a Roomba robot traverse through a maze for delivery
 tags:
 - Academic